Current Ministries

 KIDS' OWN WORSHIP | Sundays @ 11AM (during the sermon)

-Children in K-6th grade will join their families for the first part of the worship service.
+Children in K-5th grade will join their families for the first part of the worship service.
 At the start of the sermon, they will be invited to a special worship service.
-Children in Kindergarten through 6th grade will meet in the area near the mailboxes.
+Children in Kindergarten through 5th grade will meet in the area near the mailboxes.
 We will then split into 2 classes and move to the Children’s wing.

 • Kindergarten through 2nd grade will continue using the Gospel Project as we work our way through the Bible.
-This fall we will be learning from the minor prophets as we explore stories about the Southern Kingdom of Judah, then looking at a people restored through hope in exile and returning to the land.
+This fall we will be learning about Jesus’s life as He lived among the people.

 More Children's Ministry